tmobile/opensource/content/blog/posts/conducktor-go.md

 * Calico as CNI
 * Ability to skip launching clusters and configure an existing K8s Cluster

 More details on these will be shared soon.
-PR’s, Contribution are welcome!
+Contributions are welcome!

 *****